rdlauer/articles/platform/first-vs-app-nativescript/part3.md

 ## Deploy the Web API Project

 The final step of setting up your backend will be to deploy it to a location that your mobile app can access.
-This could be a local deployment (with an network-accessible endpoint), a remote server, or a cloud provider like [Microsoft Azure](https://azure.microsoft.com/en-us/).
+This could be a local deployment (with a network-accessible endpoint), a remote server, or a cloud provider like [Microsoft Azure](https://azure.microsoft.com/en-us/).

 ## What's Next?